marcus-crane/utf9k/content/blog/2019-07-20--wsl2-vhd-issue/index.md

 The terms "uncompressed and unencrypted" tipped me off to check those blasted "advanced settings".
 Under `Right Click -> Properties -> General -> Advanced`, I spotted `Compress contents to save disk space` was ticked for some reason.
 Unchecking it, then rerunning the WSL 1 -> 2 conversion worked as you'd hope.

-{{< figure
-	src="compressed.png"
+{{< image src="compressed.png" >}}
-	link="compressed.png"
-  alt="A screenshot showing Windows Explorer.
+  A screenshot showing Windows Explorer.
 It is open to C:/Users/Marcus/AppData/Local/Packages.
 A folder is highlighted to indicate it was recently clicked on.
 The properties window for that folder is visible showing metadata.
 Overlaying the properties window is the Advanced Attributes window where a checkbox labelled 'Compress contents to save disk space' is checked.
-The author is showing that you should uncheck that box to fix the issue described in this post."
+The author is showing that you should uncheck that box to fix the issue described in this post.
->}}
+{{< /image >}}

 So, if you run into this issue, have a poke around your packages and hopefully you'll be on your way to a nice, properly Linux-y home on Windows.